 - Happy Together: Present the combined data in an easy to read format

 “We’re taking interoperability from being able to ‘view more’ to being able to ‘do more,’” said Dave Fuhrmann, Epic Vice President of Interoperability.
 “Over the last decade we expanded the amount of data that customers can exchange, going well beyond industry requirements.
 Now, our new functionality ‘Working Together’ will allow clinicians to work across Epic organizations to improve the care for their patients.”

 Epic finds patient records and brings their data together from Epic organizations, organizations that use other EHRs, government, and networks.
 Epic customers exchange over 2.3 million patient records per day and approximately two-thirds of the people in the United States have a current record in Epic.

-Data exchange between Epic sites includes 415 discrete data elements, more than 7 times the government requirements of 56 discrete data elements.
+Data exchange between Epic sites includes more than 7 times the data elements government requires.
 This includes specialty documents such as oncology and obstetrics, consult notes, progress notes, family history, and other clinical data critical to care.